umigv/CV-Onboarding/Machine_Learning/ml_advanced.md

 -----------------------------------------------------------------------------------------------------------------------
 These tutorials will take you through the process of **training an image classifier in PyTorch**.
 Please choose the guided videos or article based depending on which way you feel you learn best.

-Guided Video Turorial (Easier to Follow with Limited Knowledge Base):
+Guided Video Turorial (May be easier to follow):
 - [Step By Step Tutorial](https://youtube.com/playlist?list=PL3Dh_99BJkCEhE7Ri8W6aijiEqm3ZoGRq&feature=shared)
   - If you get confused reference the definitions above, those found in the YOLO training notebook, or the informative portion of the article below.